 Burning leaves, especially with gasoline-powered lawn equipment, sends particles of unburned material into the air because this kind of waste burns slowly.

-This is bad for two reasons: firstly these fine particles can cause respiratory problems in humans.
-Leaf smoke is just like cigarette smoke, and secondly, they are usually acidic which will harm the environment.
+This is bad for two reasons: firstly, these fine particles can cause respiratory problems in humans.
+Leaf smoke is just like cigarette smoke; secondly, it is usually acidic, harming the environment.

-Leaves are naturally nutrient-dense as they contain large amounts of plant fibers and burn slowly.
+Leaves are naturally nutrient-dense, containing large amounts of plant fibers and burning slowly.
 However, when burned, most of the nutrients are lost.

 This is bad for the environment because it increases the need for fertilizers to be added back into the soil.
-It can also lead to runoff of nutrients into waterways which causes algae blooms that harm ecosystems.
+It can also lead to the runoff of nutrients into waterways, which causes algae blooms that harm ecosystems.

 See Related: Types of Waste Disposal: Methods and Approaches

-Carbon monoxide is a noxious chemical commonly present in leaf smoke.
+Carbon monoxide is a toxic chemical commonly present in leaf smoke.